Senate control hangs in balance with a few races undecided

 Many races attracted an unprecedented outpouring of small-dollar donations for Democrats.

-“You wasted a lot of money,” said White House ally Sen. Lindsey Graham, R-S.C., after defeating Jamie Harrison, despite the Democrat’s stunning $100 million haul for his upstart campaign.
+“You wasted a lot of money,” said White House ally Sen. Lindsey Graham, R-S.C., after defeating Jaime Harrison, despite the Democrat’s stunning $100 million haul for his upstart campaign.

 But Harrison energized voters, among several Black Democratic candidates for Senate including Warnock, drawing an outpouring of national support in a year of racial reckoning, enthusiasm that will be tested again in 2021.